DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Third Path: Selective Engagement

 But what if this is a false choice?
-The investigators realized there is a third path, inspired by communities like the Amish and the Balinese who are masters of selective engagement.
+I realized there is a third path, inspired by communities like the Amish and the Balinese who are masters of selective engagement.

 These communities have learned to use the best of modern technology as supportive "scaffolding" while maintaining their authentic human "gardens."
 They engage with the larger system strategically—taking what serves their values while rejecting what undermines their community bonds.